Note: For this demonstration, we are using the half rack on the left in the picture above–the one with the bones

 4-9 hours, as per your scheduling convenience and regardless of the size.
 There is no “moment” before which the rack of lamb is not ready and after which it is overcooked.
 Even though the process of tenderization continues, the conversion of collagen to gelatin at sous vide temperatures is extremely slow–a difference of 2-3 hours is usually undetectable to the diner.
 As the temperature used increases, the tenderization process accelerates.
 Even so, a rack of lamb processed at 140 F/60 C for 8 hours will not be noticeably different than one that was processed for 4 hours.

 While you are waiting for the lamb, prepare the other components as we described them or whatever you plan to serve as accompaniments.
-Once the racks have been removed from the sous vide bath, they will be ready for service within half an hour.
+Once the rack has been removed from the sous vide bath, it will be ready for service within half an hour.